Want the convenience of home automation and the reliability of fully local processing?

 As with any home controller, there are unlimited possibilities in building a security or home safety monitoring system or to simply make life easier.
 The VeraEdge controller is easy to hide (4.55in x 3.13in x 1.2in) and fairly easy to configure.
 For around $200 ($100 for VeraEdge, $53 for a pair of window/door sensors, and $30 for a motion detector), you can easily setup a basic home security system to give you peace of mind while you are away.
 The VeraEdge controller can expand to support 220 devices if you choose to really build out your system with door locks, cameras, or alarms.

 That puts its a bit over Wink and SmartThings on price, and it only supports Z-Wave while they support Zigbee as well.
+There’s something to be said for integrating Zigbee and Z-wave into one efficient system.
 But, it does have local processing going for it if you want to reduce your “cloud” dependence.

 Also, Vera is now offering a central monitoring service for around $20 per month in select states if you prefer a higher level of security.